martinlynge/bit-docs/content/docs/rendering-components.md

 }
 ```

 Use the following annotations:

 ### @render react
 Specify the renderer for the component.
-Currently only "`react`" is supported.

-> **Bit Renderers**
->
-> Renderers are Bit component, bitsrc.io supports a variety of platforms using renderers.
-Additional platforms support is coming soon...
+Renderers are Bit components. currently only "`react`" is supported, additional platforms support is coming soon...

 ### @name <NAME>
-Specify the component name, so it will work correctly when the code is minified.
+Specify the component’s name to make sure it will work correctly when the code is minified.

 ### @example
 Specify how to render the component.